Robert Goldblatt

+In 1987 he took "a trip on Einstein's train" to develop hyperbolic orthogonality, the geometry of relativity of simultaneity.

 He has been Coordinating Editor of The Journal of Symbolic Logic and a Managing Editor of Studia Logica.

 He was elected Fellow and Councillor of the Royal Society of New Zealand, President of the New Zealand Mathematical Society, and represented New Zealand to the International Mathematical Union.